-During 2016 TRL enhanced its analytical, underwriting and actuarial resources to further concentrate on providing clients with top quality service, expertise and financial security in challenging market conditions; our aim is to be their reinsurer of choice.
+During 2017 TRL continued to enhance its analytical, underwriting and actuarial resources to further concentrate on providing clients with top quality service, expertise and financial security in challenging market conditions; our aim is to be their reinsurer of choice.

-For 2017 we are continuing to focus on underwriting excellence, enhancing our client relationships and navigating emerging risks and ever-changing political environments.
+For 2018 we are continuing to focus on underwriting excellence, enhancing our client relationships and navigating emerging risks and ever-changing political environments.